JhanLuke/KirazLab_3D_Printing/README.md

 # 🖨️ 3D Printer Controller GUI

-A Python-based graphical user interface (GUI) for controlling and calibrating a syringe-based 3D printer setup.
+A Python-based graphical user interface (GUI) for controlling and calibrating a syringe-based 3D printer for aerogels.
 This tool supports direct G-code interaction, step-by-step movement, extrusion control, and calibration for precise material deposition.

+We also provide CAD files for the modular syringe pump system, enabling easy fabrication and assembly of the extrusion hardware.

 ---